Replace Transistor – How to Make the Best Choice

 Figure 10: Several Electronic Components

 Getting a replacement with a similar pinout and package to the original could be hard.
-But, try to get one that is as similar as possible.
+But try to get one that is as similar as possible.

-For large transistors, you’ll have other components such as heat sinks.
+For large transistors, you’ll have other components, such as heat sinks.
 Consequently, they will impact the functionality of the circuit.
 Hence, choosing the most similar package is imperative.

 • Select a replacement transistor with the same breakdown voltage

-• Check it can take the current.
+• Check if it can take the current.

-• Select a transistor with a similar Hfe
+• Select a transistor with a similar Hfe.

 Hfe represents the current gain of a transistor.
 When choosing a replacement, select one with the same Hfe.
 Often, for most transistors, current gains are variable.
 It will happen even for transistors of the same kind.
 Therefore, you do not necessarily have to choose one with a definite value.
 But you must ensure that it is within the range.